top of page

 The Invisible Trap: Tying Self-Worth to Achievement

-The reason you feel this way is because your sense of self-worth has been tangled up with your achievements for years — maybe decades.
+The reason you feel this way is that your sense of self-worth has been tangled up with your achievements for years, perhaps even decades.

-When you constantly rely on external validation (grades, trophies, or applause) to feel good about yourself, your value starts to feel conditional:
+When you rely on external validation (grades, trophies, applause) to feel good about yourself, your value starts to feel conditional:

 • “If I fail, I’m not good enough.”